10 Nov A Beginner’s Guide to Using Pennsylvania’s Medicaid Waiver for Home Care

 The Pennsylvania CHC waiver program can provide a combination of standard medical services and non-medical services.
 These offerings will be the same regardless of the CHC health plan (Keystone First, UPMC, or PA Health and Wellness).
 Standard services include but are not limited to:

-– case management (i.e., supports and service coordination), helps with assessing services and providers.
+– Case management (i.e., supports and service coordination), helps with assessing services and providers.

 – home health aide, services that supports the medical needs of the individual